okram999/aws-golden-ami-pipeline-sample/README.md

     * For this to work, the CMK keys needs to be

+ - Notifications on failures
+    * Add lambda
+    * Add role
+    * Add a sns Topic
+    * Add subscription to the sns topic
+    * analyse the ones that says "proceed on failure" | Great if there can be 2 things that can be invoked in case of a failure

  - Yaml version of the files, to support in-line comments